 To be considered for postgraduate research courses, you will be required to have a good master's degree from a recognised university in Libya.

-A relevant English Language Qualification is also required — normally a minimum of 6.5 IELTS or TOEFL 575 (230 CBT), however, this may vary from course to course.
+A relevant English Language Qualification is also required — normally a minimum of 6.5 IELTS, however, this may vary from course to course.

 If you are unsure of your qualifications or entry requirements please contact the International Office.

 Nour comes from Jordan and is in her second year of her Business Management degree.
 After graduating she hopes to carry on with a postgraduate degree.
 In this summer Nour will be completing an internship, which she hopes will continue into a graduate scheme after she finishes her post graduate degree.

 Why did you choose Cardiff?

 Cardiff University has a strong reputation, as a member of the Russell group.
 When doing my research for universities to apply for, Cardiff captured my attention as a city that has so much to offer.
 The student population is high, and there is something for everyone.
 I chose Cardiff because of its diversity.

 Tell us about your course.
 How is it different to classes back home?